ewylie25/learningpaperone/README.md

 5. Zipf, G. K. The psycho-biology of language. ix, (Houghton, Mifflin, 1935).

 6. Burroughs, S. M. & Tebbens, S. F. Upper-Truncated Power Law Distributions.
 Fractals 09, 209–222 (2001).

+# installation:
+there's no installation to do, just pull the repo.
+The scripts should be automatically able to run.
+The script can be run by using the alltogether.py file.